Videodrome

 Videodrome is a 1983 Canadian science fiction body horror film written and directed by David Cronenberg and starring James Woods, Sonja Smits, and Debbie Harry.
 Set in Toronto during the early 1980s, it follows the CEO of a small UHF television station who stumbles upon a broadcast signal of snuff films.
 Layers of deception and mind-control conspiracy unfold as he attempts to uncover the signal's source, complicated by increasingly intense hallucinations that cause him to lose his grip on reality.

 Distributed by Universal Pictures, Videodrome was the first film by Cronenberg to gain backing from any major Hollywood studio.
-With the highest budget of any of his films at the time, the film was a box-office bomb, recouping only $2.1 million from a $5.9 million budget.
+With the highest budget of any of his films at the time, the film was a box-office failure, recouping only $2.1 million from a $5.9 million budget.
 The film received praise for the special makeup effects, Cronenberg's direction, Woods and Harry's performances, its "techno-surrealist" aesthetic, and its cryptic, psychosexual themes.
 Cronenberg won the Best Direction award and was nominated for seven other awards at the 5th Genie Awards.

-Now considered a cult classic, the film has been cited as one of Cronenberg's best, and a key example of the body horror and science fiction horror genres.
+The film has since become a cult classic and is recognized as a significant work in Cronenberg's filmography, as well as an influential example of body horror and science fiction horror.